benedictweis/drivematch/README.md

 ## Features to come

-- [ ] Migrate to Database for storing information
+- [ ] Allow for multiple grouped cars to be selected
 - [ ] Show historical data
 - [ ] Parallel requests
 - [ ] API Redesign